infinum/ios-viper-xcode-templates/Documentation/Viper RxModule Guide.md

 }
 ```

-The generated presenter file conforms to presenter interface shown earlier.
+The generated presenter file conforms to Presenter interface shown earlier.
 Presenter doesn't come with a DisposeBag, but if it is needed, you can freely add it.
 Every bit of magic happens in the configure function from the interface.
 Presenter gets every piece of information from the view through the *.ViewOutput* struct and we can subscribe to those events and react to them as needed ( API calls, business logic, etc. ).
-Since this is a two way communication in <i>configure</i> function, after we initialize subscriptions from the output, we can return something to the view if it is needed.
-Later on we will explain how it looks on the other side of the communication.
+Since this is a two-way communication in <i>configure</i> function, after we initialize subscriptions from the output, we can return something to the view if it is needed.
+Later on, we will explain how it looks on the other side of the communication.

-###RxLoginViewController
+### RxLoginViewController

 ```swift
 final class RxLoginViewController: UIViewController {